zhou-ziyuan/zhou-ziyuan.github.io/_pages/about.md

 # 📖 Educations

 *Sep.
 2020 – Mar.
 2026 (expected)*, **Tongji University**
-- *Doctoral student* in Department of Computer Science and Technology.
+- *Ph.D.
+Candidate* in Computer Science and Technology.

 *Jun.
 2024 – Dec.
-2024*, **New Jersey Institution of Technology**
+2024*, **New Jersey Institute of Technology**
-- *Joint Ph.D student* in Department of Electrical and Computer Engineering.
+- *Visiting Ph.D.
+Student* in the Department of Electrical and Computer Engineering

 *Sep.
 2016 – Jul.
 2020*, **China University of Mining and Technology**
-- *Bachelor student* in Electronic Information Science and Technology, College of Computer Science and Technology (Rank: 5/134).
+- *B.Eng.* in Electronic Information Science and Technology, College of Computer Science and Technology (Rank: 5/134).

 # 🎖 Honors and Awards
 - *Dec.
 2024*, Outstanding graduate student scholarship at Tongji University (BYD scholarship).